escalant3/pyblueprints/README.txt

 Features
 --------

-This is an experimental version only permitting partial functionality to the Neo4j database providing abstraction over the neo4j-rest-client API.
+This is an experimental version only permitting partial functionality to:
+- Rexster infrastructure, supporting every database supported by Rexster (https://github.com/tinkerpop/rexster/)
+- Neo4j database providing abstraction over the neo4j-rest-client API.

 Please keep in mind to backup your data before trying this library.